 As is often the case in a small town, Dickinson Center doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Dickinson Center with college degrees is slightly lower than the national average of 21.84% for all communities.
-15.79% of adults in Dickinson Center have a bachelor's degree or advanced degree.
+The citizens of Dickinson Center are slightly less educated than the national average of 21.84% for the average city or town: 15.79% of adults in Dickinson Center have a bachelor's degree or advanced degree

 The per capita income in Dickinson Center in 2022 was $36,603, which is middle income relative to New York, and upper middle income relative to the rest of the US.
 This equates to an annual income of $146,412 for a family of four.
 However, Dickinson Center contains both very wealthy and poor people as well.